VAM Lerma: 610 and 620

-Learning from the experience of its first year, VAM offered a substantially changed and updated Lerma model for 1982.
+VAM changed and updated Lerma model for 1982.
 In the exterior, the squared grid grille design divided in rectangles was replaced by an all-new totally chromed metal grille with a simple design of thin horizontal stripes with equally thin spaces between them.
 The headlight bezels were completely blacked out in their internal parts with only their external surrounding portions retaining a chromed appearance.
 The front parking lights were changed from transparent to amber.
 Both bumpers received AMC's Eagle thick nerfing strip design with a central bright molding and new VAM-designed plain smooth bumper end caps continuing the bright molding on their upper portions.

 On both sides, changes were more noticeable.
 The bright molding on the rocker panels was retained and new moldings with a six horizontal stripe pattern were fitted to the bottom edges of the front fenders, doors and sides.
 The wheel lip and drip rail bright moldings remained unchanged while new additional bright moldings appeared in the form of units one the bases of the door and side glass areas as well as new bright moldings for the internal part of the door and side window frames.
 The trim plate between the side glass (two-door model) or between the rear door and side glass (four-door model) was changed in favor of a new plate following the same six striped pattern as the low side moldings.
 This plate existed only in the two-door model in 1981 but it was present in both body styles for 1982.
 The small angular mid side window of the 1981 two-door model was replaced by the normal unit used since the two-door AMC Hornet and two-door AMC Concord base models.
 The five-spoke VAM wheels with Noryl-type wheelcovers were replaced by new aluminum wheels with chromed volcano centercaps and lug nuts.

-All of these changes resulted in a highly different Lerma model that looked fairly more luxurious on the outside compared to smoothness of the 1981 version.

-The interior saw an amount of changes and upgrades that was as long as the ones on the outside.
-The most noticeable difference is the deletion of the trunk, leaving a completely open compartment that carried a standard small high-pressure space-saver spare tire.
-The removal of the trunk meant the relocation of the rear stereo speakers to the rear panel behind the tail lights like in the Rally (Spirit liftback) models.
+The interior changes and upgrades included the deletion of the trunk, leaving a completely open compartment that carried a standard small high-pressure space-saver spare tire.
+The rear stereo speakers were located in the rear panel behind the tail lights like in the Rally (Spirit liftback) models.
 The original fixed Lerma rear bench seat was replaced by the same unit used in the Camioneta American (Concord wagon) incorporating a fold down mechanism for an improved and expanded cargo capacity, retaining its unique original Lerma upholstery design.
 In terms of appearance, both seats and side panel designs were the same as the year before with only smaller added details for a slightly more luxurious look.